marten-seemann/base-drafts/draft-ietf-quic-transport.md

 messages are delayed or lost.
 Note that the same limitation applies to other data sent by the server protected by the 1-RTT keys.

-Unprotected packets, such as those that carry the initial cryptographic handshake messages, MAY be acknowledged in unprotected packets.
+Unprotected Initial packets that carry the initial cryptographic handshake messages, MUST be acknowledged in unprotected packets.
 Unprotected packets are vulnerable to falsification or modification.
-Unprotected packets can be acknowledged along with protected packets in a protected packet.

-An endpoint SHOULD acknowledge packets containing cryptographic handshake messages in the next unprotected packet that it sends, unless it is able to acknowledge those packets in later packets protected by 1-RTT keys.
-At the completion of the cryptographic handshake, both peers send unprotected packets containing cryptographic handshake messages followed by packets protected by 1-RTT keys.
-An endpoint SHOULD acknowledge the unprotected packets that complete the cryptographic handshake in a protected packet, because its peer is guaranteed to have access to 1-RTT packet protection keys.
+An endpoint SHOULD acknowledge packets containing cryptographic handshake messages in the next unprotected packet that it sends.

-For instance, a server acknowledges a TLS ClientHello in the packet that carries the TLS ServerHello; similarly, a client can acknowledge a TLS HelloRetryRequest in the packet containing a second TLS ClientHello.
-The complete set of server handshake messages (TLS ServerHello through to Finished) might be acknowledged by a client in protected packets, because it is certain that the server is able to decipher the packet.

 ## PATH_CHALLENGE Frame {#frame-path-challenge}